 Note: Lists updated 7/26/2022 to reflect changes to new and continuing databases.

 Updating our database collections is always an ongoing process, and we want your input!
-Please use the Database Suggestion Form to make recommendations about what databases (or journals) you’d like to see.
+Please use the Database and Journal Suggestion Form to make recommendations about what databases (or journals) you’d like to see.

 We do have a few changes to our existing subscriptions coming up for next year, most of which will be active July 1.
 Please see below for a list of what’s new, what’s leaving, and what’s staying the same.
 Please feel free to get in touch with us at the library with any questions, comments, or concerns.